 Soon enough the army allowed the terminal to be used for commercial purposes.
 The next year after its construction ended, the Blue Star Shipping Company, a shipping and logistics firm, began to use the terminal.

-During twenty years, the company employed the installations.
+For twenty years, the company employed the installations.
 Kings Bay became the only port on the Atlantic coast of the US able to handle large commercial shipments of explosives.
 Commercial uses for explosives include commercial mining and construction projects.

 Kings Bay stood largely on this sole position.
 Mainly, since there was no other facility meeting the federal agency regulations required.